Can a Fitness Tracker Help Improve Your Heart Health?

 - Being overweight

-But, how do you know if you're being active enough?
+How do you know if you're being active enough?
 That's where a fitness tracker may offer some help.
-If there's one thing fitness trackers are known for, it's how they can help you understand your activity level throughout the day and over time.

-And while it's still up to you to actually use your fitness tracker to improve your health, these measurements, personalized goals and reminders may help you take a step toward getting more active — which, in turn, can help you lose excess weight, lower your cholesterol, manage high blood pressure, reduce stress and poor sleep, and lower your risk of diabetes (aka, improve your heart health).
+“It’s still up to you to improve your health, but these measurements, personalized goals and reminders may help you prioritize physical activity,” adds Dr. Chebrolu.
+“This, in turn, can help you lose excess weight, lower your cholesterol, manage high blood pressure, reduce stress and poor sleep, and lower your risk of diabetes — all of which benefits your heart.”

 2. Monitoring your sleep can help you understand if you're getting enough of it

-How do you know if you're getting enough sleep?
+Are you getting enough sleep?
 On average, adults should aim to get seven to eight hours of sleep every night — and, if your fitness tracker also monitors your sleep, it can help you understand how consistent you are at meeting this goal.

-However, beware: A fitness tracker isn't an accurate way to determine the actual quality of your sleep and whether it's poor.
+However, beware: A fitness tracker isn't an accurate enough to diagnose the quality of your sleep and whether it's poor.

 What these trackers are fairly reliable at measuring is whether you're getting enough hours of sleep each night — which is one of the most common contributors to overall poor sleep.